Mauker1/MaterialSearchView/README.md

 ## Interfaces
 Currently there are two interfaces that you can use to instantiate listeners for:

-- OnQueryTextListener: This interface handles either QueryTextChange or QueryTextSubmit events inside the MaterialSearchView.
+- `OnQueryTextListener`: This interface handles either QueryTextChange or QueryTextSubmit events inside the MaterialSearchView.
-- SearchViewListener: This interfaces handles the open or close events of the MaterialSearchView.
+- `SearchViewListener`: This interfaces handles the open or close events of the MaterialSearchView.

 ## Custom Attributes
 A number of custom attributes can be applied to the MaterialSearchView inside of your XML layout: